-Hi!
-I am am Tanvi, the creator & spice lover behind Sinfully Spicy.
+I am Tanvi, the spice lover behind this blog.
 I live in Las Vegas with my beautiful family.
-Cooking has been my love since I was 7 years old and I started this blog in 2010 to document my family recipes.

 Gorgeous blog!
 Those Bengali rolls remind me of Bombay Frankies, I'll have to try them.
 Will definitely come back for more goodies.

 Thanks for visiting my blog and leaving a comment.
 That way I could come across your wonderful blog.
 Simply loved your recipes.
 Shall visit again. 🙂

 This definitely is a very well designed blog.
 I too have just entered the interesting world of food blogging and to be honest I am keen on interacting with my fellow bloggers so now that I have discovered sinfully spicy(very interesting name) will find me here quite often.

 Hey, great blog...love your pics, esp your banner pics...very very professional looking...will be checking on you regularly from now on :-)....keep going..and thanks for the very empathetic comment on my blog too 😀

 That banana & date pudding looks to die for, can't wait to try it,thanks!!
 Love your photos & your food looks great!